RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 # *Preface*
 *This document is the final draft version of an unofficial training guide for listeners about chats involving harm.
 It is not a self-help guide for members.*

-*In this draft version there are no page breaks.
-In the final version each section will be on a separate page.
-Readers will mostly have to answer a quiz correctly in order to move to the next page.*

 # Part I
 General information for all listeners.